SpaceG/spaceg.github.io/README.md

-Ice & Fire Theme
+CleanMagicMedium V.0.0.2
-Download it <code> git clone https://github.com/SpaceG/spaceg.github.io.git</code>
+Download it <code> git clone https://github.com/SpaceG/CleanMagicMedium-Jekyll-V.0.2.0.git</code>

 Download it, open it with Terminal and run <code> jekyll serve </code> Have Fun!
 Please Star it and Fork it!